DS-Homebrew/twilight-manual/pages/_english/nds-bootstrap.md

 		nds-bootstrap is a homebrew application used by TWiLight Menu++ to load DS cartridge dumps and DS-mode homebrew from the Nintendo DSi / 3DS SD card.
 	</p>
 	<p>
-		There is also a version for flashcards called B4DS, intended for homebrew-only flashcards and flashcards with low compatibility.
+		It can also be used on flashcards, however compatibility on flashcards is lower so it's primarily intended for homebrew-only flashcards and flashcards with low compatibility.
 	</p>
 </div>